mdmayfield/ThinkPad-T16s-Gen6-AMD/README.md

 - Need to fix a huge regression in libinput where thumb detection is much less useful...not sure why nobody seemed to notice that
 - Internal microphone has a bad DC offset and low signal level.
 Not sure where to start with this; might boot Windows to test
 - Firefox has no GPU / video acceleration.
 It's using 1000% CPU watching fullscreen YouTube at 2x speed.
 (This might be a consequence of my moving the Precision's hard drive over; leftover Nvidia drivers or something?)
+  - Nope, even the daily build of 25.04 with kernel 6.14 doesn't work with GPU acceleration with the Firefox snap.
+It's a snap issue, it seems.
+Installing the tarball from Mozilla works fine.
+Going to switch to the Mozilla PPA.

 ## Suspend issue
 This was difficult to troubleshoot.
 It's possible not all of these steps were necessary.